This article was recently updated on January 24th, 2022.

 Not only will giving your dog a paw massage help the circulation in their paws; it's also extremely relaxing for them.

-How to rub their paws: Massage your dog’s first fore paw gently.
-Don’t forget to get between the pads on the bottom of the paw.
+How to rub their paws: Massage your dog's first fore paw gently.
+Don't forget to get between the pads on the bottom of the paw.
 Start between the pad of the first and second toe, then rub between each toe.
-Check the dog’s pads for any injury or abnormality while you are massaging.
+Check the dog's paws for any injury or abnormality while you are massaging.

 Avoid Paw Burn

 Have you ever walked on the street in the middle of the day barefoot?
 Do you remember how unbearably hot the asphalt felt on your feet?
 Your pup can experience this too.
-A good rule to follow is – If the concrete or asphalt burns the palm of your hand, it’s too hot for your dog's paws.
+A good rule to follow is - If the concrete or asphalt burns the palm of your hand, it's too hot for your dog's paws.
 By following this rule, you can prevent a dog's paw from cracking, or blistering.

 Do a Weekly Paw Check